model-checking/kani/docs/src/tutorial-loop-unwinding.md

 <summary>Click to see explanation for the exercise</summary>

 Since the proof harness is trying to limit the array to size 10, an initial unwind value of 10 seems like the obvious place to start.
-But that's not large enough for Kani.
+But that's not large enough for Kani, and we still see the "unwinding assertion" failure.

-At size 11, we still see the "unwinding assertion" failure, but now we can see the actual failures we're trying to find, too.
+At size 11, the "unwinding assertion" goes away, and now we can see the actual failures we're trying to find, too.
-Finally at size 12, the "unwinding assertion" goes away, just leaving the other failures.
 We'll explain why we see this behavior in a moment.

 </details>